gobitfly/eth2-knowledge-base/glossary.md

 ## Validator
-Each validator equals 32 ETH which was deposited into the validator deposit contract and requires the user to run a validator node.
+Each validator equals 32 ETH which was deposited into the validator-deposit-contract on the ETH1 chain and requires the user to run a validator node.
+Their job is to propose blocks and attestations.

 **Validator Lifecycle:**